neginbandar/negin-bandar-vitrine-client/README.md

 - JavaScript
 - Bootstrap
 - Node.js with Express
-- MySQL for database management
+- JSON for database management
 - Client Libraries:
   - React Router for navigation
   - Axios for API requests
 - Server Libraries:
-  - Knex for SQL query building
   - Express for server setup

+**Check for dependencies below.**

 ### APIs

 List any external sources of data that will be used in your app.

-- TBD
+- no external api is used.

 ### Sitemap

 - Sign up / Login
-  - Creator / Store Profile
+  - Creator Profile
+  - Post Page
   - Product Page
-  - Product Upload Page
+  - Post Upload Page
+  - Messages Page
 - User side
   - User/ Shoppers Home Page (Search bar)
   - Feed